 “Of course, it’d be kinda hard to get around on that leg for awhile after surgery, so you want to think about that,” and he grinned, “Besides, the material that usually grows best with your kind of fracture comes from the iliac crest.”

 Object of the game: Make bone grow.
 “I can take a little pain if it’ll get me out of this wheelchair,” I say with a gulp, “After that…the clock starts over?”

 “All over.
 Rehab center, then we go back to monthly checks.
 But YOU,” he said decisively, “Are not going to need it, because now that you’re using the stimulator, your bone will GROW.”

-He was talking about Beorn Bonegrower, above, a nifty little electromagnetic device that goes over my bare thigh every night for thirty minutes of…nothing.
-Apparently it’s sending pulses through the fracture site, encouraging my osteoblasts to get with the program.
+He was talking about Beorn Bonegrower, a nifty little electromagnetic device that grabs my bare thigh every night for thirty minutes of…nothing.
+I’m told it’s sending pulses through the fracture site, encouraging my osteoblasts to get with the program and grow.

 I can’t feel a thing, though; I just pop the device on, push the button until I hear a beep, and wait for it to give me a double-beep and shut down.
 The tech who showed me how to use it warned me that I could only push that button once in a 24-hour period, because after that it will ignore me until its 10PM reset.

 “That’s to prevent people from just keeping it on all day long.
 You’d be surprised how anxious people can get when they use these things,” she said.

 Beorns are said to be marvelously effective for growing “nonunions.”
 Supposedly it takes at least 30-40 sessions to see results; I’m on #24 tonight.

 “On March 9,” he said, “You’ll come in here, and that bone will be GROWING, so we won’t need another surgery.
 But just in case, we’ll be ready.”